PriXAI/GraphStructurePrivacyAnalysis-public/README.md

 # Impact of Graph Structure on Membership-Inference Risk for Graph Neural Networks

-This repository contains code accompaying the paper titled "Impact of Graph Structure on Membership-Inference Risk for Graph Neural Networks" published in PETS 2026.
+This repository contains code accompaying the paper titled "Impact of Graph Structure on Membership-Inference Risk for Graph Neural Networks" to be published in PETS 2026.

 We study how graph structure influences node-level membership privacy in GNNs, focusing on two factors: (i) how the training graph is constructed and (ii) what edge information is available at inference time.
 The pipeline trains graph neural networks on train-test graph splits, evaluates the same target model under different graph-access settings, and runs the membership inference attack described in the paper.